This post is sponsored by BabbleBoxx.com on behalf of Erie Insurance.

 Older kids don’t want to trick-or-treat with their parents, but it’s a good idea to never let your kids go trick-or-treating alone, no matter their ages.
 Even for kids that know the neighborhood like the back of their hand, the buddy system is super important.
 The more buddies, the better!

 Be seen!
 It’s really important that kids are noticeable on Halloween.
 So many costumes are dark colored, making it hard for cars to see kids running into the street, especially on rural roads where there are often no street lamps to help provide light.
 Reflective clothing is a must!
-Another option is light-up clothing, like this adorable light-up Pumpkin Princess costume (pictured) from Oriental Trading.
-Fiber optic lights are built right into the skirt.
-How cool is that?
+Another option is light-up clothing with built in fiber optic lights.

 While we’re talking about lights, a flashlight is a must if you plan on being out after dark.
-You can use a regular flashlight or go with something Halloween-themed, like these mini Halloween flashlights, also from Oriental Trading.
-These are cute, perfectly portable, and even make great treats for your neighborhood kids instead of candy.
-Additionally, they’d make great favors for school or scout Halloween parties!
+You can use a regular flashlight or go with something Halloween-themed, just make sure they have fresh batteries in them to illuminate the way throughout the entire night.

 Speaking of parties, it’s not unusual for families to skip the trick-or-treating altogether.
 Some neighborhoods are even banning it for the safety of the kids.
 In place of traditional trick-or-treating, many schools, churches, and community organizations will have Halloween parties or trunk-or-treats.
 These options are also great for younger children – an after school event still allows them to have fun but get to bed at a decent hour!